-DSSs are developed for three different levels of decision making as presented in Figure 4.
+DSSs are developed for three different levels of decision making.
 The content and the form of the incorporated in DSSs knowledge at each level correspond to the various kinds of users and objectives.
 Despite this wide variety, the generic structure and the corresponding functional components of DSSs at all levels are similar.
 The only difference is the importance and the level of sophistication of components at each level.
 Loucks and van Beek (2006) have given the details of a generic structure of DSSs.
 The DSSs at operational level are characterised by simple user interfaces covering the available expertise, and fast responses.
-The decision support is based on operational rules and procedures and the reliability and the detail level of data plays a significant role.
-At this level only the operators (not the stakeholders) are involved.
+The DSSs at management level are characterised by more complicated user interfaces enabling the exchange of information among different kinds of stakeholders.
+Finally, the DSSs at planning/policy level are characterised by very complex user interfaces in order to satisfy the highly diverse knowledge needs arising from the involvement of different kinds of stakeholders such as policy makers, system analysts and general public.
+The development of one single DSS satisfying the requirements for all levels of decision making is extremely difficult and too complex.
+Therefore, it has been attempted to combine two of the three levels in some DSSs (i.e. the planning and the management level).
+These attempts include aggregation or/and disaggregation of models, "nesting of models".